 Note that they do make bigger stronger square awls.

 Gimlets comes in slightly different forms but all works the same

 My Veritas small drilling awl

-A good depth stop is handy, although at the speed we are drilling by hands, the piece of tape trick work great and is in no danger of being damages by drilling too fast :-)
+A good depth stop is handy, although at the speed we are drilling by hands, the piece of tape trick work great and is in no danger of being damaged by drilling too fast :-)

 There are various patented design to work on brace bits,

 A good set of cordless drill and impact driver is very handy... and they are still a cordless tools :-)